dineshkummarc/Resume-1/Object-Oriented-CSS.md

 ```

 ##Layout
-Divide the page into sections.
+Divide the page into sections using Layouts.
 Layouts hold one or more modules together.

 **Pattern**